I’ve never liked the saying, “you get what you pay for”—which is often used to discount or warn against free or marked-down products or services.

 With online learning, especially, it’s confusing because everyone is using the same terminology to describe their offerings: online, virtual, interactive.
 But if you look beyond the surface, you’ll find there are a number of differences that truly separate free and paid online courses, and help to explain the prices attached.

-Free online learning vs. paid
+Free online learning for kids vs. paid

 While I don’t know the ins and outs of every online learning platform available, I have noticed a few main differences between free and paid options.